 What Are the Benefits of a Compression Test?

-There are numerous benefits to compression testing including:
+There are numerous benefits to compression testing, including:

-• They are generally cost-effective when compared to other types of testing.
+- It is generally cost-effective when compared to other types of testing.

-• Can be performed on a wide variety of materials.
+- It can be performed on a wide variety of materials.

-• A well-established technique that can provide reliable results when performed correctly.
+- It is a well-established technique that can provide reliable results when performed correctly.

 What Are the Limitations of a Compression Test?

-There are some limitations to compression testing including:
+There are some limitations to compression testing, including:

-• Testing specimens have to be prepared in a very specific way, which can be costly and affect the accuracy of the results.
+- Testing specimens have to be prepared in a very specific way, which can be costly and affect the accuracy of the results.

-• The accuracy of results can be affected by environmental factors such as temperature, as well as operator error, such as loading the specimen incorrectly.
+- The accuracy of results can be affected by environmental factors, such as temperature, as well as operator error, such as loading the specimen incorrectly.

 Are Compression Tests Accurate?